SB-Chalmers/SB_rtem_hackathon/README.md

 * Pull changes from GitHub `git pull --rebase`
 * Resolve merge conflicts (if any)
 * Push changes to GitHub `git push`

+## Getting started
+* run `python -m install -r requirements.txt`
+    * Advanced users: when adding new packages to the project, run `python -m pip freeze > requirements.txt` to update this file
+* Edit the `secrets/secrets.txt` file to include *TODO*

+## Linting
+* Linting is, in coding terms, an automatic process which checks code for issues
+* This project is using pylint
+* If you see red squiggles in the code, pylint is warning you about potential issue
+* 220504: pylint has not been set up more than the defaults in this project
+* Note that files need to be saved for linting to update

+## Access to API